 From 1975 to 1992, the Research Division was led by Anatol "Ted" Balbach, who expanded influence of the Review, enhanced databases and data publications, and launched a visiting scholar program that attracted leading economists from around the world.
 Learn more about the Balbach era in this 2008 Review article by Michael D. Bordo and Anna J. Schwartz.

-Balbach's successor, Robert Rasche, was instrumental in driving the Division forward: Between 1999 and 2009, he dedicated the resources needed to build up FRED’s data, spearheaded the creation of FRASER, GeoFRED, and AlFRED, and built our information resources into globally recognized services.
+Robert Rasche was instrumental in driving the Division forward in both top-tier academic publications and services for the public: Between 1999 and 2009, he dedicated the resources needed to build up FRED’s data, spearheaded the creation of FRASER, GeoFRED, and AlFRED, and built our information resources into globally recognized services.

 As determined by the citation ranking tracked by the independent, volunteer-run RePEc service